Pelagia-tech/Pelagia-tech/README.md

-I am an Informatics student who is very passionate about learning data science.
-I’m currently working on completing data science courses with Udemy as well as freecode camp where I'm learning data anlysis with python.
+I am a passion driven person who is ecstatic and eager to learn, all there is to know about Data Analytics.
+I find myself luring in books and mentors so as to get a stiff grip of knowledge and understanding.
 - 😄 Pronouns: She/her